128technology/docs/docs/concepts_ssr_idp.md

 ### Automatic Updates

-IDP Automatic Updates are defined using the same time value configured in the Application Identification **auto-update** setting.
+IDP Automatic Updates are defined using the same value configured in the Application Identification **auto-update** setting.
 If no value is set, the default is weekly.

 ![App ID Update Frequency](/img/idp_app-id-data-update.jpg)